 Protein intake is associated with lean body mass, loss of which is strongly associated with disease progression and death in HIV-positive persons.
 A review of available evidence noted that protein requirements of 1-1.4 g per kg of body mass are indicated for maintenance of lean mass, and 1.5-2 g per kg for anabolism.
-Nevertheless, a Cochrane review concluded that nutritional (i.e., protein-calorie) supplementation did not significantly alter clinical, anthropometric or immunological outcomes in HIV patients when compared with placebo.
+Nevertheless, a Cochrane review concluded that nutritional (i.e., protein-calorie) supplementation did not significantly alter clinical, anthropometric, or immunological outcomes in HIV patients when compared with placebo.

 Diet and Lipid Disorders

-A review of cardiovascular risk in HIV patients concluding that a combination of dyslipidemia, insulin resistance, inflammation, impaired fibrinolysis (and in some persons, diabetes as well) occurs in HIV infection.
+A review of cardiovascular risk in HIV patients concluded that a combination of dyslipidemia, insulin resistance, inflammation, and impaired fibrinolysis (and in some persons, diabetes as well) occurs in HIV infection.
 Nutritional interventions that improve the parameters listed above would therefore seem a prudent measure.
 Plant-based diets, especially those that include plant sterols, viscous fibers, soy protein, and nuts, have been found to help manage dyslipidemia and prevent or reduce insulin resistance.
 The high fiber content of these diets can also aid fibrinolysis and reduce inflammation.

-Plant-based diets have not, however, been widely tested in HIV patients.
+Plant-based diets have not been widely tested in HIV patients.
 A meta-analysis of studies of adult HIV patients using conventional diet therapies (AHA Step I and Step II diets) and treatment with fish oil found significant reductions in triglyceride levels with each treatment compared with control conditions, but no significant reduction in cholesterol levels.

 Probiotic supplements.
 HIV enteropathy causes pronounced CD4+ T-cell loss, increased intestinal permeability, and microbial translocation, which are implicated in disease progression.
-Controlled trials have demonstrated the ability of probiotics and synbiotics (combinations of pre- and probiotics) to significantly increase CD4+ count. ,
+Controlled trials have demonstrated the ability of probiotics and synbiotics (combinations of pre- and probiotics) to significantly increase CD4+ count.

 Preliminary evidence suggests that higher intakes of fruits, vegetables, and juices increase T-cell proliferation or reduce CD38+/CD8+ count, a marker of disease progression.
-Fruits and vegetables also provide many nutrients that are deficient in persons with HIV and help reduce the oxidative stress that may occur as a side effect of ART.
+Fruits and vegetables also provide many nutrients that are deficient in persons with HIV and help reduce the oxidative stress that may occur as a side effect of antiretroviral therapy.

 Selenium appears to be particularly important for HIV patients, given that the selenium-dependent enzyme TrxR1 is a negative regulator of an HIV-encoded (Tat) protein required for viral replication.
 The ability of selenium to improve the health status of HIV patients who are deficient or low in this mineral has been confirmed.
-However, questions remain regarding whether the effects seen in clinical trials of selenium supplementation (e.g., reduced frequency of opportunistic infections and increase in CD4 count, with a lack of increase in viral load over during the trial period) are the result of optimizing selenium status within the normal range, or the result of a pharmacologic effect.
+However, questions remain regarding whether the effects seen in clinical trials of selenium supplementation (e.g., reduced frequency of opportunistic infections and increase in CD4 count, with a lack of increase in viral load during the trial period) are the result of optimizing selenium status within the normal range, or the result of a pharmacologic effect.

-and increases the risk of mother-to-child transmission by 46% and the risk of death in newborns by 61%.
+Vitamin D deficiency is associated with both HIV/AIDS progression and mortality, and increases the risk of mother-to-child transmission by 46% and the risk of death in newborns by 61%.
 Evidence regarding the ability of vitamin D supplementation to affect immune parameters in HIV patients is limited, and further studies are needed.